drbfraser/HHA-CommunityBasedRehabilitation/docs/SETUP.md

 Install NodeJS 14 LTS from here: https://nodejs.org/en/

+Follow this guide to set up a proper environment for React Native: https://reactnative.dev/docs/environment-setup/

+Follow this guide to install an Android emulator which can be used to run the mobile app: https://developer.android.com/studio/run/emulator/

+Install JDK 11 from here: https://jdk.java.net/java-se-ri/11

 ### 2. Clone the Repo

 Clone the repo using `git`.
 Ensure you have registered your SSH key with GitLab (out of scope of this guide).